 The use of kinesiology tape to treat injuries is often a hotly disputed and vastly misunderstood topic of conversation in the sports medicine world.
 You've probably heard conflicting arguments and might be wondering what the truth is about kinesiology tape.
-Let's set the record straight and tackle 4 common myths about kinesiology tape:
+Let's set the record straight and tackle 4 common myths about kinesiology tape.

-Myth #1 - There is no evidence to support the use of kinesiology tape
+no evidence to support the use of kinesiology tape

 Kinesiology tape has been the subject of numerous recent medical studies and plenty of studies have found it to be beneficial.
 In this study, researchers found that kinesiology tape combined with exercise is as effective as a steroid injection combined with exercise in treating patients with sub-acromial impingement of the shoulder.
 This finding confirms kinesiology tape as a less-invasive, drug-free treatment option.